Neural Image Compression and Explanation: Experiments

-To quantitatively evaluate the trade-off between image compression rate and classification accuracy, we train both pipelines \textbf{discriminator-fixed} and \textbf{discriminator-finetuned}~\footnote{For discriminator-finetuned, we set the parameters of Conv-4, Conv-5 and the fully-connected layers of ResNet-18 to be trainable and freeze all the other layers.} with $b=16$ to generate sparse masks for each test image of Caltech256.
+To quantitatively evaluate the trade-off between semantic compression rate and classification accuracy, we train the NICE pipeline with \textbf{Discriminator-fixed} and \textbf{Discriminator-finetuned}~\footnote{For discriminator-finetuned, we set the parameters of Conv-4, Conv-5 and the FC layers of ResNet18 to be trainable and freeze all the other layers.} with $b=16$ to generate sparse masks for each Caltech256 test image.
 After training, we generate mixed-resolution images with a different $b$ in $\{1,2,4,8,16,32,64\}$.
-We then use PNG~\cite{sayood2002lossless}, a standard image compression algorithm, to store the generated mixed-resolution images and report the file sizes~\footnote{The reason that we choose PNG~\cite{sayood2002lossless} instead of JPEG~\cite{wallace1992jpeg} for compression is because PNG is a lossless image compression algorithm.
-Therefore, the file size reduction of the mixed-resolution images can be 100\% attributed to NICE, and the possible artifacts introduced by JPEG, a lossy compression, can be avoided.}.
+We then use PNG~\cite{sayood2002lossless}, a standard image compression algorithm, to store the generated mixed-resolution images and report the file sizes~\footnote{The reason that we choose PNG~\cite{sayood2002lossless} instead of JPEG~\cite{wallace1992jpeg} for compression is because PNG is a lossless compression.
+Thus, the file size reduction of the mixed-resolution images can be 100\% attributed to NICE, and the possible artifacts introduced by JPEG, a lossy compression, can be avoided.}.
 We also classify the mixed-resolution images with the discriminators to report classification accuracies.
+As a comparison, the same procedure is applied to Saliency Map, RTIS and CAM (paper~\cite{Prakash_2017}) for semantic image compression.
+We also include a baseline that uses down sampling in our compression pipeline to demonstrate the importance of salient region detection for semantic compression.
+Specifically, we use down sampling to generate low resolution images regardless of salient regions of the images.
+When testing the accuracy on the down sampled images, we upsample them to original resolution by bilinear interpolation.

-Figure~\ref{fig:curve} shows the average file size of compressed images and the corresponding classification accuracy as a function of block size $b$.
+Fig.~\ref{fig:curve} shows the average file size of compressed images and the corresponding classification accuracy as a function of block size $b$.
 As we can see, when the block size increases, the file size of the compressed images decreases (higher compression rate) and the classification accuracy also decreases (lower classification accuracy), and vis-versa.
-Comparing the results from both pipelines, the compression rate and classification accuracy of discriminator-finetuned are significantly better than those from discriminator-fixed.
-This is because discriminator-finetuned has an additional flexibility to finetune the discriminator and therefore higher compression rate and classification accuracy are expected.
-When the block-size is 8, discriminator-finetuned achieves a 1.6x compression rate (87KB vs. 54KB) with a small (3.35\%) accuracy drop (78.30\% vs. 74.95\%), demonstrating the superior performance of NICE for neural explanation and image compression.
+The classification accuracies of NICE-finetuned are significantly higher than the other four baseline methods, meanwhile it achieves the best compression rate.
+When the block-size is 8, NICE-finetuned achieves a 1.6x compression rate (87KB vs. 54KB) with a small (3.35\%) accuracy drop (78.30\% vs. 74.95\%), demonstrating the superior performance of NICE on semantic image compression.